CVC delays Toshiba buyout offer after CEO change - Nikkei

-(Reuters) -Private equity firm CVC Capital Partners will delay submitting a formal proposal to buy Toshiba Corp, following the appointment of a new chief executive officer by the Japanese industrial group, the Nikkei reported on Friday.
+Private equity firm CVC Capital Partners will delay submitting a formal proposal to buy Toshiba Corp (6502.T), following the appointment of a new chief executive officer by the Japanese industrial group, the Nikkei reported on Friday.

-CVC believes Toshiba's new leadership will need time to settle in before it can make any decisions on a potential buyout, the report said. (s.nikkei.com/3tqqttb)
+CVC believes Toshiba's new leadership will need time to settle in before it can make any decisions on a potential buyout, the report said. (https://s.nikkei.com/3tqqttb)

 Toshiba and CVC did not immediately respond to requests for comment.

-Earlier this week, Toshiba CEO Nobuaki Kurumatani resigned amid controversy over the $20 billion buyout bid from CVC Capital Partners. (reut.rs/3x3UEZa)
+Earlier this week, Toshiba CEO Nobuaki Kurumatani resigned amid controversy over the $20 billion buyout bid from CVC Capital Partners. (https://reut.rs/3x3UEZa)

 Satoshi Tsunakawa, who led the company before Kurumatani and until Wednesday was chairman, will once again assume the helm.